ghoomfrog/silili/vocabulary.md

 # Vocabulary

-To search a Saj Lil word, press Ctrl+F then type the word surrounded by apostrophes (').
+To search a Saja Lili word, press Ctrl+F then type the word surrounded by apostrophes (').

 *aja*, *ija* and *kuwa* are documented in the [main page](./README.md).